The Extra Mile Recovery Approach

 During rehab at Extra Mile Recovery, we use a variety of treatments and therapies to help our clients reach their recovery goals, adjusting each treatment plan to each client’s specific needs.
 Our addiction recovery services include:

 Clients regularly meet one-on-one with a licensed substance abuse counselor to identify and address the roots of their addiction.
 We investigate with the client what their unmet needs were that led them to substance use, why they first tried their particular addictive substance, what parts of their life make it most difficult to stay clean, and other underlying causes of their addiction.
 By exploring these topics, we can help clients better cope with their addiction’s triggers, and provide them with healthier alternatives to using drugs or alcohol to respond to negative stimuli.

 One of the best ways for clients to understand themselves, and their addiction, is in relation to others.
-In our men-only group therapy sessions, clients have a safe space to speak about their experiences, celebrate each other’s growth, and support each other in their struggles.
-By discussing coping tools, learning from one another, and developing empathy for group members, our clients grow both as men and within their support network.
-This is one of the reasons why we keep our census small — to make sure that everyone’s voice is heard.
+In our gender-exclusive group therapy sessions, clients have a safe space to speak about their experiences with peers, celebrate each other’s growth, and support each other in their struggles.
+By discussing coping tools, learning from one another, and developing empathy for group members, our clients grow both as individuals and within their support network.
+This is one of the reasons why we keep our men’s and women’s censuses small — to make sure that everyone’s voice is heard.